 If there was a collective statement set out to be made by the Big Ten coaches and players coming into this year’s NCAA Tournament, then the nation is listening after Thursday night.
 For the first time in history, two Big Ten women’s volleyball teams will play for the NCAA national title.

 Did you miss something while you stepped away from your computer?
 We’re tracking some of the best Big Ten social media happenings and posting them all right here.
-Check out today’s edition, including a great photo of Nebraska superfan Jack Hoffman signing autographs after the Musical Awards in St. Louis.
+Check out today’s edition, including a great photo of a young Bo Ryan.

 If you’re on Twitter, you can vote in our ongoing series of Big Ten Twitter polls for our weekday TV show #BTNLive weekdays at 6 p.m.
 ET.
 On tonight’s #BTNLive show, our experts discuss this question: Which college bowl game features the best quarterback matchup?
 Our choice of answers include: #RoseQB, #OrangeQB, #CapitalOneQB or #BuffaloWWQB.

 Byron Hetzler-USA TODAY Sports

 This was a season of redemption for Iowa and coach Kirk Ferentz.
 Coming off a 4-8 record in 2012 that featured a moribund offense and no bowl for the first time since 2007, some fans were restless.
 Had Ferentz lost his touch?
 Would the Hawkeyes miss a bowl for a second season in a row for the first time since a three-season dry spell from 1998-2000?

 Michigan Stadium will host the 2014 NHL Winter Classic on New Year’s Day, and “The Big House” is starting to look like it’s ready to host a hockey game.
 Check out a photo gallery, courtesy of USA TODAY Sports, from media access day Thursday in this post.